christian-rncl/NCI_Takehome/README.md

 6. The user/dev can't request a deck of cards $<$ the number of possible combinations.
 An error will be thrown in this case
 7. In the case that the user/dev requests a deck of cards $>$ possible combinations, each card combinations must be present at least once.

+# Documentation

+## Usage:
+0. To play a classic card game, simply run driver.py
+1. See driver.py and example.py to see how this can be used to create variants of 'card games'
+2. Run pytest tests.py to run all tests

 ###  Implementation Details

-This implementation uses the Flyweight design pattern for the card objects to maximize efficiency.
-Because of the 'immutable nature' of `Card`, only one instance for each unique (color, number) combination needs to be created.
+This implementation tries to utilize the Flyweight design pattern for the card objects to maximize efficiency.
+This means that each card combination is only instantiated once